Bucky O'Hare and the Toad Wars!

-Bucky O'Hare and the Toad Wars! (also known as Bucky O'Hare and the Toad Menace in Canada) is an animated series created by Sunbow Productions, Abrams/Gentile Entertainment, Continuity Comics and the French company IDDH, co-produced by Marvel Productions and distributed by Hasbro's subsidiary Claster Television.
-It was based on the cult comic Bucky O'Hare, and animated by AKOM.
+Bucky O'Hare and the Toad Wars! (also known as Bucky O'Hare and the Toad Menace in Canada and Bucky O'Hare in the United Kingdom) is an animated series created by Sunbow Productions, Abrams/Gentile Entertainment, Continuity Comics and the French company IDDH, co-produced by Marvel Productions and distributed by Hasbro's subsidiary Claster Television.
+It is based on the cult comic Bucky O'Hare, and animated by AKOM.

-It debuted in 1991 in the United States, and 1992 in the UK on the BBC.
+It first aired in the United States in 1991, and in the United Kingdom on the BBC as part of its Children's BBC programming strand in 1992.
+The show was made with the intention of promoting the new Bucky O'Hare toy line.
+When plans for that fell through, the series was abruptly cancelled after only 13 episodes.